microsoft/hlsl-specs/docs/Process.md

 ---

-The primary purpose of this repository is to provide visibility into the feature development process for HLSL and solicit feedback from the wider community.
+The primary purpose of this repository is to provide visibility into the feature development process for DirectX extensions to HLSL and solicit feedback from the wider community.

+> Note: As of January 2026, this GitHub project is _only_ for DirectX specific
+> features.
+Development of the HLSL core language has moved to [Ecma
+> TC57](https://github.com/hlsl-tc57).
+HLSL core features developed in this
+> space are left for historical record, but all future core language features
+> are being handled in TC57.
+>
+> Similarly HLSL Vulkan extensions are now being developed and managed by the
+> Khronos Vulkan Working Group.
+Vulkan features developed in this space are left
+> for historical record, but all new features are being handled in spaces
+> managed by The Khronos Group.

 Despite the openness of this process there are two significant caveats that should be noted:

-1. Final decisions about what features are included or excluded from HLSL are made by the MSFT HLSL Team.
-Our goals are to make HLSL the best programming language across all supported runtime targets, not just DirectX or Vulkan.
+1. Final decisions about what features are included or excluded from DirectX are made by the MSFT HLSL Team.
-2. Some HLSL features may instead go through a
+2. Some HLSL features may instead go through a [Fast-track](#fast-track-for-extensions) process, although we aim for openness as early as possible.

-   [Fast-track](#fast-track-for-extensions) process.
-This process is reserved for platform and vendor extensions and is not suitable to all features.

 Feature proposals from outside the HLSL team will be interpreted as requests, and may be considered or rejected based on team and release priorities.
 You